msj121/aframe-animation-component/README.md

 - **Consistency with the Framework:** The animation component fits into A-Frame's entity-component-system framework.
 The `<a-animation>` tag is the only outlier in which we must use a DOM element to modify an entity.
-- **Simpler API:** The animation component uses animejs, a popular and simple JavaScript animation library. `<a-animation>`'s API is loosely based off of Web Animations draft specification which is overly complex.
+- **Simpler API:** The animation component uses anime.js, a popular and simple JavaScript animation library. `<a-animation>`'s API is loosely based off of Web Animations draft specification which is overly complex.
-- **Easier Maintenance:** The animation component uses A-Frame's component API as well as animejs. `<a-animation>` uses the Custom Element polyfill directly with tween.js. animejs's features makes the animation codebase much slimmer.
+- **Easier Maintenance:** The animation component uses A-Frame's component API as well as anime.js. `<a-animation>` uses the Custom Element polyfill directly with tween.js. anime.js's features makes the animation codebase much slimmer.
-- **Features:** The animation component has the features of the newly popular animejs library (e.g., color interpolation).
+- **Features:** The animation component has the features of the newly popular anime.js library (e.g., color interpolation).
 - **Faster Development:** Being detached from the A-Frame core library means faster iteration of features.
 Due to being easier to maintain, having more features, and not being tied to A-Frame versions, we can add things quickly such as timeline support.